Residency Fee is $60. a day.

 · Flashlight or headlamp.

 Residency is highly encouraged for the courses in the BMC℠ Somatic Movement Education Program and for several of the workshops Mary Lou offers as well.
 Residency enhances deep immersion.
-If you are from out of town, we ask that you arrive by 6pm the day before the workshop.
+If you are from out of town, we ask that you arrive by 3 pm the day before the workshop.
 If flights are later than that, we ask that you come two days before to settle in and get a good nights rest before the workshop.
+There will be a Residential Meeting before dinner the night before the course begins.